Skip to Main Content

 (2) Additional major elective

-Students who choose the NEUROSC M116A option must take a total of 4 upper division electives, with at least one from each elective option (see Major Requirements).
+Students who choose the lab methods capstone option must take a total of 4 upper division electives, with at least one from each elective option (see Major Requirements).
+The fourth elective can come from any of the three elective categories.
 NEURBIO M169 can be taken as an elective option provided that the student still completes one elective for each of the 3 elective categories.

 Option 2: Independent Research